FanniaAliffiani/EDA_VehiclePriceDataset/README.md

 # EDA_VehiclePriceDataset
-* Exploratory Data Analysis on Vehicle Price from Kaggle * This project is part of DSF dibimbing.id.
+Exploratory Data Analysis on Vehicle Price from Kaggle.
+This project is part of DSF dibimbing.id.
 The dataset is obtained from kaggle and includes various features of vehicles such as price, year, fuel, mileage, transmission, etc.
 ## Project Goals